tonghuikang/codecomp/README.md

 #         self.right = None
 ```

 This is a basic way to iterate a binary tree.
+Note that `node.left` and `node.right` can be called before or after.
 ```
         def helper(node):
             if node == None: